Is Morocco Safe for Tourists in 2025? A Complete Guide to Travel Safety

 Driving in Morocco

-Renting a car is an option for exploring Morocco’s diverse landscapes, but driving in major cities can be chaotic.
+Renting a car is an option for exploring Morocco’s diverse landscapes, but driving in major cities can be chaotic.- Road conditions: Highways are well-maintained, but rural roads may have potholes and limited lighting.

 - Traffic laws: Speeding and reckless driving are common, so defensive driving is essential.